 1998 Former Chicago improv rivals Elaine May and Alan Arkin begin previews in Power Plays, a trio of one-act plays (with two works by May and one by Arkin) at Off-Broadway’s Promenade Theatre.
 Two years later, Arkin directs May’s Taller Than a Dwarf on Broadway.

-2001 The inaugural National Broadway Theatre Awards, a new brace of theatre prizes honoring national touring productions across the United States, go to Ragtime (Best Musical), Dame Edna: The Royal Tour (Best Play), Barry Humphries (Best Actor in a Play), and Louise Pitre (Best Actress in a Musical), among others.
+2001 The inaugural National Broadway Theatre Awards, honoring national touring productions across the United States, go to Ragtime (Best Musical), Dame Edna: The Royal Tour (Best Play), Barry Humphries (Best Actor in a Play), and Louise Pitre (Best Actress in a Musical), among others.

 2011 A revival of Stephen Sondheim and James Goldman’s Follies, featuring some of the biggest talents on both sides of the Atlantic, opens at the John F. Kennedy Center for the Performing Arts.
 The company is headed by Bernadette Peters as Sally Durant Plummer, Jan Maxwell as Phyllis Rogers Stone, Danny Burstein as Buddy Plummer, Ron Raines as Benjamin Stone, and Elaine Paige as Carlotta Campion.
 The production transfers to Broadway a few months later.

 2014 Miss Saigon, which premiered at the Theatre Royal, Drury Lane in 1989—where it ran for over 10 years—returns to the West End in a new 25th anniversary production.
 Opening at the Prince Edward Theatre, it stars Eva Noblezada as Kim, Alistair Brammer as Chris, and Jon Jon Briones as The Engineer.
 The production transfers to Broadway three years later.

 Watch highlights from the 2011 revival of Follies on Broadway: